kubernetes-retired/service-catalog/docs/design.md

-- **Application** : Kubernetes uses the term "service" in a different way than Service Catalog does, so to avoid confusion the term *Application* will refer to the Kubernetes deployment artifact that will use a Service ServiceInstance.
+- **Application** : Kubernetes uses the term "service" in a different way than Service Catalog does, so to avoid confusion the term *Application* will refer to the Kubernetes deployment artifact that will use a Service Instance.
-- **ServiceInstanceCredential**, or *Service ServiceInstanceCredential* : a link between a Service ServiceInstance and an Application.
-It expresses the intent for an Application to reference and use a particular Service ServiceInstance.
+- **ServiceInstanceCredential**, or *Service Instance Credential* : a link between a Service Instance and an Application.
+It expresses the intent for an Application to reference and use a particular Service Instance.
 - **ServiceBroker**, or *Service Broker* : a entity, available via a web endpoint, that manages a set of one or more Services.
-- **Credentials** : Information needed by an Application to talk with a Service ServiceInstance.
+- **Credentials** : Information needed by an Application to talk with a Service Instance.
-- **ServiceInstance**, or *Service ServiceInstance* : Each independent use of a Service Class is called a Service ServiceInstance.
+- **ServiceInstance**, or *Service Instance* : Each independent use of a Service Class is called a Service Instance.
 - **Service Class**, or *Service* : one type of Service that a Service Broker offers.
 - **Plan**, or *Service Plan* : one type of variant of a Service Class.
 For